-Welcome to Marsharp Music, an Edinburgh-based publisher run by harper Karen Marshalsay.
+Welcome to Marsharp Music, an Edinburgh-based publisher of music for both gut- and wire-strung harps, run by harper Karen Marshalsay.

-Coming Soon A new book of Scots songs arranged for wire-strung clarsach by Karen Marshalsay.
+arranged for small wire-strung clarsach by Karen Marshalsay

 Released in October 2012